celtra/reform/README.md

         ...
       ]

 For performance reasons results retrieved from a server are cached.
-Also keyup delay is used if dooing ajax requests.
+Also delay is used if dooing ajax requests.

 Once autocomplete detects results the options container is shown: